TWBug/GoldCardHenge/content/home/intro.en.md

 ---
 title: Advantages of the Taiwan Gold Card for Professionals
-description: A short introduction, why Taiwan should be the next step for the visitor.
+summary: A short introduction, why Taiwan should be the next step for the visitor.
 A nice catchy copy that is helping the visitor to find out more about this country it’s culture and why Taiwan is the perfect match.
 draft: false
 hidden: false
 headless: true